Skillfully trained:

 The right amount for your individual hand size

-II.
-Rubbing technique
+2. Rubbing technique

 The most effective techniques for complete wetting